 Charged were former congressional candidate Kat Abughazaleh, Oak Park village trustee Brian Straw, former Cook County Board candidate Catherine “Cat” Sharp, 45th Ward Democratic committeeperson Michael Rabbitt, musician Joselyn Walsh and onetime Abughazaleh campaign worker Andre Martin.

 They were accused of joining a larger crowd that surrounded an immigration agent’s vehicle last September.
 The crowd pushed, scratched and otherwise damaged the agent’s SUV.
-Federal prosecutors charged only six members of the crowd, who were largely involved in local Democratic politics, raising questions about selective prosecution and freedom of expression.
+Of that crowd, federal prosecutors charged only six people, all largely involved in local Democratic politics, raising questions about selective prosecution and freedom of expression.

 It all occurred during the Trump administration’s Midway Blitz deportation campaign last fall.